pavani1518/Calculator/README.md

 #myCalci
-This is my sample Calculator.
+This is my sample Calculator. using JavaScript